Krishuthapa/SWE-Forecasting/README.md

 ### Output folder for actual files (/outputs/actual/)
 All the actual SWE values are stored as .pkl files and can be found here corresponding to a model.

+## Citation

+If you use our idea in your research, please cite:

+Thapa, Krishu & Savalkar, Supriya & Singh, Bhupinderjeet & Trong Nghia Hoang & Rajagopalan, Kirti & Kalyanaraman, Ananth.
+(2026).
+ForeSWE: Forecasting Snow-Water Equivalent with an Uncertainty-Aware
+Attention Model.
+Proceedings of the 40th AAAI Conference on Artificial Intelligence. arXiV: https://arxiv.org/pdf/2511.08856v1